elucian/bee/syntax/overview.md

 **Examples**
 ```
-** simple expressions in print statement
+# demo some print statements
+rule main():
   ** no need for parentheses for a single value
-rule main():
   print 10;
   print "this is a test";